greenarmor/minerstat-linux/README.md

 ```
 wget https://raw.githubusercontent.com/coinscrow/minerstat-linux/master/install.sh; chmod 777 install.sh; sh install.sh
 ```
+* Make sure you give correct login token and worker name to the install script (!case sensitive!).

 2) After the install script you are ready to use our Linux Client!